How to Create an Information Board for Your School: Traditional vs. On-Display

 This parent board does well in a lot of ways.
 It’s well organized, not cluttered, and the large print does a good job to draw you in closer to read or skim the paragraphs that are there, which are limited.

 This informational board for kids is very well done because it excludes paragraphs that kids are for sure not going to want to read through.
-It’s bright, eye-catching, and has a fun design that ought to make kids want to know what it says.
+It’s bright, eye-catching, and has a fun design that should make kids want to learn more.

 Digital Signage Information Boards